 The BOSS-S2 Command Line Interface (CLI) Utility enables you to check controller, physical disk, and virtual disk status while booted to an operating system.
 The application is also used to check physical disks and display controller SMART information.
-For more information about CLI commands, see Manage BOSS-S2 using CLI commands on page 33.
+For more information about CLI commands, see Manage BOSS-S2 using CLI commands.